|C. J. Dixon (#47416431)|

 "Queen of the genealogy sleuths!"|

-Find-A-Grave has been instrumental in finding valuable information and connections that would have taken years to find otherwise.
+Find-A-Grave has been instrumental in finding valuable information and connections that probably would have taken many years -- perhaps decades -- to find otherwise.
 I am deeply indebted to each photographer and every person that has taken the time to add details about their ancestors.

 Please, be kind to one another; we all make mistakes.
 This is my “hobby,” and I work 2 jobs.